Unique-Red/Unique-Red/README.md

 ### Hi there, I'm Redx 👋

 - 🌱 I’m currently learning C programming in ALX and Golang personally.
-I have knowledge of python(flask), html and css
+I have a profound knowledge of python(flask), html and css
 - 💬 Ask me what more you'll like to know about me
 - ⚡ Fun fact: I listen to music everytime.
 Lol
 - 🔭 I’m open to opportunities